nextedy/gantt-docs/docs/widget.md

-* `Work Items` - a standard data set parameter, where you define what are work items you want to see on your gantt.
+* `Work Items` - a standard data set parameter,select what work items you want to see on your the gantt chart.

-* `Parent Role` - Select what Work Item link roles should be used to detect the parent-child relationships.
+* `Parent Role` - select what Work Item link roles should be used to detect the parent-child relationships.
 If empty, no hierarchy is shown.

-* `Dependency Role` - Select what Work Item link roles should be used to detect the Depends-on relationships.
+* `Dependency Role` - select what Work Item link roles should be used to detect the Depends-on relationships.
 If empty, no dependencies will be shown.
 If you select multiple link roles, the first role is used when creating new links.

 * `Load Children` - define how many levels of child items should be traversed and added to the list in addition to the items from 'Work Items' attributes.
 Zero (0) means that no additional items are shown.